rborn-tx/meta-toradex-security/docs/README-secure-boot.md

 The complete list of variables can be found in the `tdx-signed-fit-image.inc` file.

+### Configuring FIT image signing / known issues

+- On the **Verdin AM62** SoM, some of the configuration variables (e.g. `UBOOT_SIGN_KEYDIR`, `UBOOT_SIGN_KEYNAME` (check the complete list in `tdx-signed-fit-image.inc`)) are set through override `k3` to ensure the values coming from layer `meta-toradex-security` override those from layer `meta-ti-bsp`; this should be a temporary measure until fixes to the latter are upstreamed.
+Due to this, the recommended way to set those variables at the moment is via override `forcevariable`.

 ## Configuring rootfs image signing

 When the `tdxref-signed` class is inherited, the rootfs image will be generated using the `dm-verity` kernel feature.